-APSync is a project sponsored by EnRoute which simplifies the setup of companion computers so that they can be used to provide additional functionality to ArduPilot and also to ease integration with internet services.
+APSync simplifies the setup of companion computers so that they can be used to provide additional functionality to ArduPilot and also to ease integration with internet services.

 Installation instructions are at the bottom of this page.

-The APSync project is still in beta.
-Only the first stage (Wifi Access Point & DataFlash logging) is complete.
 Please get involved by reporting issues in the ArduPilot Forums.
-Deveopers can help improve APSync by submitting PRs to ArduPilot/companion and/or discuss with others developers in Gitter’s ArduPilot/companion chat room!
+Developers can help improve APSync by submitting PRs to ArduPilot/companion and/or discuss with others developers in the companion computers channel of the ArduPilot Discord Chat!

 Wifi Access Point & DataFlash logging¶

-On start-up an access point is created with name “ardupilot” and password “enRouteArduPilot”.
+On start-up an access point is created with name “ardupilot”.
+The default password is also “ardupilot”.

-The user can connect to this access point and then easily connect to ardupilot running on the flight controller by setting their ground station (including Mission Planner) to connect using “UDP”.
+The user can connect to this access point and then easily connect to ArduPilot running on the autopilot by setting their ground station (including Mission Planner) to connect using “UDP”, port 14550.

 Simple Configuration Web page¶

-A light weight webserver will run on the companion computer (perhaps using CherryPy).
-The user will be able to connect to the drone using a known URL and change configuration information including:
+A light weight webserver runs on the companion computer which allows the user to connect to the drone using a known URL (

 Images for the supported boards can be found in firmware.ardupilot.org.